-- It is anticipated that the cumulative net intra-African trade gains will add up to \$3 trillion, between 2021 and 2045, subject to agreed tariff liberalizations under the AfCFTA agreement and significant reductions of non-tariff barriers within Africa realized by all African Union member states. - Developing regional value chains (RVCs) is required for AfCFTA implementation to have a transformative impact.
+- It is anticipated that intra-African trade will increase by 45 per cent in 2045, subject to agreed tariff liberalizations under the AfCFTA agreement and significant reductions of non-tariff barriers within Africa realized by all African Union member states. - Developing regional value chains (RVCs) is required for AfCFTA implementation to have a transformative impact.
 The greatest potential is in processed food, tourism, health, pharmaceuticals, automotive, wood, paper, metals, other manufactured products, and to some extent textile, apparel, and leather. - AfCFTA implementation has the potential to accelerate Africa's transition to renewables, with an estimated \$22.4 billion of cumulative investments required in electricity generation, transmission, and distribution infrastructure between 2025 and 2040, with around 80 per cent of this total for renewables. - An African common external tariff (CET), if set carefully and following successful AfCFTA implementation, can help reduce existing trade unbalances between Africa and its external partners.